libriscv/docs/docs/godot_docs/modding.md

 In theory, no modding API is needed and instead just a general map of the scene trees in the game is enough.

 Using these methods we can create arbitrary Sandboxes from downloaded programs without going through resources or even files in Godot.
-While example uses a zip-file, that is just for demonstration.
+While the example uses a zip-file, that is just for demonstration.

 ## Crafting a public API